 This clear error is much more than one or a small group of indefensible decisions.
 The courts’ function is to make good judgments and analysis of a variety of cases and issues brought to them.
 Certainly this requires courts to be able to distinguish between bogus and discredited theories when compared to scientific research that includes all the proper scientific methods required to be considered credible.

 Particularly troubling is that the reliance by court professionals on this bogus theory has not been significantly reduced as more discrediting information that would have ended the reliance on any other theory became available.
-Normally, scientific research would have to have the kind of proof and validity provided by ACE and Saunders to even be introduced, but PAS was often admitted in the beginning because attorneys for protective mothers failed to raise proper objections.
-Since that time, alienation has been twice rejected by the American Psychiatric Association for inclusion in the DSM which is the compendium of all valid diagnoses.
+Normally, scientific research would have to have the kind of proof and validity provided by ACE and Saunders to even be introduced, but PAS (Parental Alienation Syndrome) was often admitted in the beginning because attorneys for protective mothers failed to raise proper objections.
+Since that time, alienation has been twice rejected by the American Psychiatric Association for inclusion in the DSM which is the compendium of all valid diagnosis.
 Several leading professional organizations have taken stands against its use.
 The National Council of Juvenile and Family Court Judges issued documents advising their colleagues not to consider PAS evidence.
 Good research like ACE, Saunders’ and Bala proved that many of the assumptions used to support alienation are wrong.
-Psychologists have lost their licenses for diagnosing something that doesn’t exist in the DSM.
+Psychologists have lost their licenses for diagnosing something that doesn’t exist in the DSM (Diagnostic and Statistical Manual of Mental Disorders).
 Any one of these developments should have ended the reliance on this bogus theory, but it has been allowed to continue to spread its poison and destroy children’s lives.

 Research like ACE and Saunders’ have none of the drawbacks or questions that should disqualify alienation theories.
 The research comes from organizations with the best reputations and was peer reviewed and tested.
 In the case of ACE, at least five additional studies have been completed that support and expand upon the original findings.
 The ACE Studies are medical research that is used to diagnose and treat patients.
 It establishes that exposure to domestic violence and child abuse is far more harmful than previously realized.
 Physical abuse is not required to create a lifetime of harm that is significant because courts often fail to take other forms of domestic violence seriously.
 ACE demonstrates that alienation does not even rise to a health or safety issue unless it takes a parent completely out of the child’s life.
 This is rarely the case in custody cases except, ironically, when PAS is used to take the mother out of the child’s life.
 The Saunders’ Studies explains the specific training evaluators, judges and lawyers need in domestic violence cases.
 Professionals without this knowledge tend to focus on unscientific alienation theories and this leads to decisions that harm children.
 Some state legislators have passed legislation asking state agencies to use the ACE Research because it could dramatically reduce many illnesses and social problems.
 The alienation theories are not used anywhere but to help alleged abusers gain custody.